immcantation/tigger/docs/topics/getPopularMutationCount.md

 Default is `sequence_alignment`.

 gene_min
-:   The portion of all unique sequences a gene must constitute to avoid exclusion.
+:   portion of all unique sequences a gene must constitute to avoid exclusion.

 seq_min
-:   The number of copies of the V that must be present for to avoid exclusion.
+:   number of copies of the V that must be present for to avoid exclusion.

 seq_p_of_max
-:   For each gene, fraction of the most common V sequence's count that a sequence must meet to avoid exclusion.
+:   ror each gene, the fraction of the most common V sequence count that a sequence must meet to avoid exclusion.

 full_return
-:   If `TRUE`, will return all `data` columns and will include sequences with mutation count < 1.
+:   if `TRUE`, will return all `data` columns and will include sequences with mutation count < 1.